 - Whole milk (or a non-dairy option, such as coconut milk, soy milk, or nut milk)

-Alternatively, you can use a convenient bubble tea powder which may replace the tea, sweetener, or both depending on the powder's contents.
+You can also use a convenient bubble tea powder which may replace the tea, sweetener, or both, depending on the powder's contents.

 Bubble Tea Recipe

-- Add 1 cup of water to a sauce pan
+- Make simple syrup by adding 1 cup of water to a sauce pan.

-- Once simmering, add in sugar and stir until dissolved
+- Heat until water is simmering, add in sugar and stir until dissolved.

 - Let cool